OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Reverberation Mapping Results

 In total, we present a compilation of the $62$ SMBH masses from \ozdes reverberation mapping, ranging from $25.3_{-6.8}^{+8.5}\times 10^6 \msol$ to $4.0_{-1.7}^{+1.8} \times 10^9 \msol$.
 The relevant measurements are listed, along with estimates of the corresponding accretion rates, in Tables \ref{tab:Results_All_Hbeta}, \ref{tab:Results_All_MgII} and \ref{tab:Results_All_CIV}.
 Accretion rates are calculated per equation~\ref{eq: accretion}, correcting luminosities to the $L_{5100 \angstrom}$ using the bolometric corrections of \citet{Runnoe_2012}.
 The calculation uses full error propagation by varying the lag, luminosity and line width within their respective measurement uncertainties.
 Results are reported as the media, with uncertainties drawn from the 16\textsuperscript{th} and 84\textsuperscript{th} percentiles.

-We broadly see an increase in mass with redshift (Fig.~\ref{fig:All_population_plots} lower left), which is expected, as the AGN at higher redshifts are selected to be more luminous \citep[see, for example, Fig. 1 in][]{OzDES-Malik_2024}, and this selection effect will dominate any evolutionary effects.
-We similarly see the expected general increase of more luminous AGN being more massive, but are unable to infer a clear power-law relationship (Fig.~\ref{fig:All_population_plots} lower right).
+We broadly see an increase in mass with redshift (Figure~\ref{fig:All_population_plots} lower left), which is expected, as the AGN at higher redshifts are selected to be more luminous \citep[see, for example, Figure 1 in][]{OzDES-Malik_2024}, and this selection effect will dominate any evolutionary effects.
+We similarly see the expected general increase of more luminous AGN being more massive, but are unable to infer a clear power-law relationship (Figure~\ref{fig:All_population_plots} lower right).

-It should be noted also that the estimated accretion rates for high redshift \civ sources can be extremely high (Fig.~\ref{fig:All_population_plots} upper right), with most direct RM samples sitting above the $\dot{M}=3$ threshold used by \citet{Du_2015} as the division between low and high accretion sources.
+It should be noted also that the estimated accretion rates for high redshift \civ sources can be extremely high (Figure~\ref{fig:All_population_plots} upper right), with most direct RM samples sitting above the $\dot{M}=3$ threshold used by \citet{Du_2015} as the division between low and high accretion sources.
 In Section~\ref{sec: res-RL-CIV} we note an apparent flattening of the \civ $R-L$ curve at high luminosity, and, given that SEAMBH associate high accretion rates with low lags \citep{HBETA_U_2022}, this offers a possible physical explanation.
-Within the \ozdes sample, there is a weak trend for more luminous, higher-redshift sources to accrete more strongly (black data points, Fig.~\ref{fig:All_population_plots} upper right).
+Within the \ozdes sample, there is a weak trend for more luminous, higher-redshift sources to accrete more strongly (black data points, Figure~\ref{fig:All_population_plots} upper right).